ethereum/ethereum-org-website/README.md

 - It will never be “encyclopedia ethereum” - we can’t add every link, or cover every topic
 - Rather, its purpose is to direct people to community-built resources
-- Ethereum.org will always have minimal native-content
+- Ethereum.org trends toward minimal native-content

 **🛠 2.
 Ethereum.org is a work in progress, because Ethereum is a work in progress**

-- The site has been re-launched explicitly in an unfinished state
-- We expect it to change over time, including both content and design
+- It will change over time, as Ethereum evolves and the community evolves with it
-- To accommodate long-term changes, the site has a simple modular structure that will let us add or remove subpages
+- To accommodate long-term changes, the site has a simple design system & modular structure
+- Changes to the site are iterative, as we learn more about how people use it and what the community wants from it
+- Changes can be proposed by anyone, and we aim to cultivate a community of open-source contributors

 **🦄 3.
 Ethereum.org is not a typical product website**

-- Ethereum.org is a representation of our decentralized community, and a starting point for those who want to join it
-- Ethereum.org should not be a traditional product website like every other blockchain.
-There is no sales pitch.
+- Ethereum is multifaceted.
+It's a project, a platform, a product, a vision of the future, a set of ideologies, a community, and much more.
+- The site won't look like every other product site, because Ethereum isn't like every other product.

 ## How can I contribute?